opionoid/ratlis-the-northern-ruin/docs/blessing.md

 ## How to unlock

-- use crystal to unlock random blessing in the Mist Sanctuary
+- Use crystal to unlock random blessing in the Mist Sanctuary

 ## How to enhance

-- Use crystal to enhance blessing (level) permanently in The Mist Sanctuary
+- Use crystal to enhance blessing (level) permanently in the Mist Sanctuary

-The Blessings have multiple enhance options every at 1 level, but can apply only 1 at each level.
+The blessings have multiple enhance options every at 1 level, but can apply only 1 at each level.

 !> Players can unlock other options even if they've already obtained an option in the level.
 When they do as, we should show warning modal dialog like "You can apply only 1 option in this level.
 Switching between options can only be done at the Sanctuary.
 Do you really want to unlock it? - Yes / No [ ] never show again".